Robust Collaborative Learning of Patch-level and Image-level Annotations for Diabetic Retinopathy Grading from Fundus Image: Introduction

 DR grading aims to classify fundus images into different classes in terms of DR severity.
 According to the {\em International Clinical Diabetic Retinopathy Disease Severity Scale} \cite{DRstages}, DR falls into five severity grades including no DR, mild, moderate, severe, and proliferative.
 The five grades can also be merged as a binary classification, i.e. No-DR versus DR, or non-referable (no and mild DR) versus referable (moderate and worse DR) \cite{googleJAMA,Wang2017Zoom}.
 Recently, some researchers trend to leverage the powerful CNNs (convolutional neural networks) for DR grading.
 Researchers from Google Research use the Inception-v3 \cite{googleJAMA} to detect referable DR and macular edema.
 Sankar {\em et al.} \cite{Sankar2016}, Alban {\em et al.} \cite{stanford2016} and Pratt {\em et al.} \cite{Pratt2016} construct multi-class classifiers for DR grading with some popular or their own CNN architectures.

-However, the above end-to-end algorithms take the DR grading as a {\em black box} classification task, which ignores the valuable fine-grained DR-related lesions.
-It is worth noting that the DR severity grade has strong correlations with different lesion types and combinations \cite{DRstages}, such as MA (microaneurysm), hemorrhage and exudate illustrated in Fig. \ref{fig.fundusSample}(a).
+However, the aforementioned end-to-end algorithms take the DR grading as a {\em black box} classification task, which ignores the valuable fine-grained DR-related lesions.
+According to \cite{DRstages}, the DR severity grades closely relate with the presence and absence of different lesion types.
+Fig. \ref{fig.fundusSample}(a) illustrates moderate DR and the corresponding lesion types of microaneurysms(MA), hemorrhages, and exudates.

 Therefore, some researchers attempt to improve the grading performance by integrating the lesion information.
 Antal and Hajdu \cite{Antal2014} propose an ensemble-based algorithm for MA detection, mapping the fundus images into `DR/non-DR' based on the presence or absence of the MAs.
 Yang {\em et al.} \cite{myMiccai} introduce an offline lesion-based weighting scheme to improve the performance of DR grading.
 Lin {\em et al.} \cite{Lin2018Framework} propose a similar two-stage framework to integrate the patch-level lesion features and image-level global features with an attention network.
 Zhou {\em et al.} \cite{zhouCVPR2019} collaboratively optimize the lesion segmentation and DR grading in an adversarial way.